JacekPardyak/tb-data-science-talks/2022-07-28/README.md

-# 3 and higher dimensional plots
+# Three and higher dimensional plots